Club Atlético Platense

 Club Atlético Platense is an Argentine sports club based in Florida, Buenos Aires.
-The club nickname is Calamar (Squid) after the journalist Palacio Zino said that the team moved "like a squid in its ink".
+The club nickname is Calamar (Squid) after the journalist Antonio Palacio Zino said that the team moved "like a squid in its ink".

 Although the club hosts many activities, Platense is mostly known for its football team.
 A historic team in Argentina, they won their first league title in their 120 years of existence in the 2025 Apertura, beating Huracán in the final.